vorakl/vorakl.github.io/src.docs/content/articles/py-params.rst

 |

-One of the key feature is that functions in Python are objects that are created as soon as they are defined.
+One of the key features is that functions in Python are objects that are created as soon as they are defined.
 This allows you to use functions as arguments in other functions or as return values, just like any other Python object.
-Functions lifetime is different from the execution time, and they exist even after execution has finished.
+Functions' lifetime is different from the execution time, and they exist even after execution has finished.
 Functions, being objects, also have a set of predefined attributes that can be extended at any time, and their state is maintained outside of the execution.
 Parameters become local variables, which are completely different entities from function attributes, which exist only at execution time.
 Default values in the function definition can also be expressions, but they are evaluated only once.
 Function arguments are always passed by value, but the values they contain are references.
 This is why they're sometimes called pass-by-object-references.
 This also means that parameters, like any other variable in Python, are untyped, and contain a copy of a reference to an object.
 Changing a parameter (a local variable) generally doesn't change an object (passed as an argument) itself, but only stores a reference to another object.
 However, there is still a way to change an object that is passed as an argument, if it is a mutable object and the change is made directly to it rather than to a variable.
 For example, updating elements of a list or a dictionary.

 |